For most people, the hardest part of working out is … working out. That is, working out consistently.

 Whether it be getting to the gym on a consistent basis or heading downstairs for an at-home workout, the hardest part is simply working out consistently.

-That’s the most common excuse, being “too busy.”
-There is no denying that life makes it tough at times to make time for your workouts.
+Which there's no denying that life makes it tough at times to make time for your workouts.

 Especially after a long day and all you feel like doing is relaxing.
 But whether you have time constraints or not, you still have to work out.
 You still have to be consistent.

-So how do you find the motivation and desire to work out consistently when it’s hard enough just to get started?
+So, how do you find the motivation and desire to work out consistently when it’s hard enough just to get started?

 Well, it’s about building the habit into your routine.
 It’s about learning how to be consistent.